 Why You Should Know Your Credit Score

 Since 2014, credit card issuers started to provide free ways for customers to track their credit scores.
-The inherent belief is that customers who know and track their credit scores are going to be more responsible with their credit usage and monthly payments.
-Although there are many credit scores that are calculated with undisclosed formulas, the FICO credit score is the industry-standard used by lenders when judging creditworthiness.
+The belief is that people who track their scores are going to be more responsible with their credit.
+Although there are many credit scores out there, the FICO credit score is the industry standard.

-What Happens When You Don’t Pay on Time
+What Happens If You Don’t Pay on Time

 BankAmericard for Students Keeps Interest Rates Low

-There is a large variety of student credit cards that can offer low interest, travel rewards, cash back or other kinds of perks.
-The credit cards that offer rewards and perks will likely come with higher interest rates.
-Generally, these kinds of cards are recommended for you if you are able to pay off your monthly balances in full because you won’t end up paying any interest while reaping the rewards and benefits.
+There is a large variety of student credit cards that offer travel rewards, cash back, or other perks.
+However, most credit cards that offer rewards and perks come with higher interest rates.
+Generally, that's okay if you're able to pay off your monthly balances in full.
+That's the only way to avoid the danger of high interest charges.

-If you don’t pay off the balance, the interest charges can easily outweigh the value of the rewards.
-Therefore, you’d save more money by getting a low APR credit card to minimize the amount of money paid towards interest on the debt.
-For many college students who are just starting to learn about credit and have limited income, it would be wiser to not get a rewards credit card and opt for the low-interest credit card instead.
+If you don’t pay off your balance at the end of the billing cycle, the interest charges you pay can easily outweigh the value of the rewards.
+Therefore, you’d save more money by getting a low APR credit card.
+For many college students who are just starting to learn about credit, it would be wiser to not get a rewards credit card and instead opt for a low-interest credit card.

 APRs on Student Credit Cards Depend on Credit Score

-The interest rate that you receive on a credit card will vary based on your credit scores.
+The interest rate you receive on a credit card will vary based on your credit score.
 With higher credit scores, you’re more likely to get a lower APR.
-As a student, you may think that you have no credit history because you’ve never owned a credit card before.
-However, if you have taken out a student loan or a car loan, you actually started to build credit already.
+As a student, you may think that you have no credit history because you’ve never had a credit card before.
+However, if you've taken out a student loan or a car loan, you're already building credit.

-The Capital One Secured MasterCard is the optimal credit card for a college student who has absolutely no credit history and is unable to qualify for a regular unsecured credit card.
-It has no annual fee, but it requires a security deposit to act as collateral.
-Use the card responsibly for at least 12 months and you may be able to qualify for a regular credit card.
-The card comes with Capital One’s free Credit Tracker tool to help you see the improvement in your credit.
+The Capital One® Secured MasterCard® is great for college students without credit.
+This card has no annual fee, but it requires a security deposit to act as collateral.
+Use this card responsibly for at least 12 months and you may be able to then qualify for a regular credit card.

 How to Check Your Free Credit Reports

-The three major credit bureaus -- Equifax, Experian, and TransUnion -- are responsible for keeping personal credit reports for everyone in the country.
-If you’ve never opened a credit card or taken out a loan, your credit reports are essentially blank and you have no credit history.
-When lenders see check your credit reports, many of them will be hesitant to give you a credit card or loan because you haven’t proven that you can handle debt.
+The three major credit bureaus (Equifax, Experian, and TransUnion) are responsible for maintaining credit reports for everyone in the country.
+If you’ve never opened a credit card or taken out a loan, your credit report is essentially blank.
+That means you have no credit history.
+When lenders check your credit reports and don't see a history, many of them will be hesitant to give you a credit card or loan.

 Credit Card Qualification Laws for Students

 Due to the new financial regulations, most college students will still need income or a co-signer to be approved for a secured credit card.
-According to guidelines set forth by the Federal Reserve, credit card companies will evaluate your income or assets and current debt obligations using information recorded on your credit reports.
-The card issuer must look at the debt-to-income ratio, debt-to-assets ratio or your income’s ability to repay debt.
-Unfortunately, credit card issuers do not reveal the exact minimum requirements needed to determine eligibility for a student credit card.
-It is unclear whether the collateralized nature of secured credit cards will make it easier for students to qualify for them.
+Credit card companies will view your credit report to see your income or assets and debt.
+They'll look at things like your debt-to-income ratio and debt-to-assets ratio to assess your ability to repay debt.
+Unfortunately, issuers don't reveal the exact requirements needed to become eligible.

-Without enough income or assets, a student would have to turn to a co-signer who agrees to take on responsibility for the debt in the event that the student doesn’t make payments.
-The co-signer can be anyone who is at least 21 years old with enough credit to get a credit card, but students often turn to parents, guardians, family members, significant others and friends for potential cosigners.
+Without enough income or assets, you may need a co-signer.
+A co-signer agrees to take on responsibility for the card in the event that you miss payments.
+The co-signer can be anyone who is at least 21 years old with good enough credit to be approved.
+You could ask parents, guardians, family members, significant others, and friends to co-sign for you.

 How to Choose and Use Your Student Credit Card

-Picking the right major, earning good grades, and carving a solid career path are some of the most important things a college student can do for their future - and so is building a credit history.
+Picking the right major, earning good grades, and carving a career path are some of the most important things a college student can do.
+And so is building a credit history.
 Until it comes time to pay student loans, a mortgage, or an auto loan, a credit card is your tool to build credit.

-If you’re thinking about applying for one of the cards we’ve listed above, but you’re not sure about using credit beyond the basics, don’t worry.
+Thinking of applying for a student credit card but still not sure about using credit?
+Don’t worry.
 Here are a few credit card tips to help.

 Don’t assume that because your credit history is limited that your choices of a credit card should be.
 Take care in the credit card you apply for.
 Think about what your immediate needs are and how the card can benefit you best.

-We recommend starting with a secured card to build credit and then later graduating to another card with more perks central to your credit life.
+We recommend starting with a secured card to build credit.
+Then you can later graduate to another card with more perks central to your credit life.
 And don’t fall into the trap of thinking you need to have a revolving balance to earn credit.
 All you have to do to earn credit is use it - so use your credit card but pay it in full every month.
 That way you can build credit and avoid debt.